scds/transcending-mental-models/video-2.md

 ---
 layout: default
-title: Video 2 - Translating Mental Models
+title: Video 2 - Translating Your Research for the Public Sphere
 nav_order: 3
 ---